-The Positive School Discipline for Improved Social and Emotional Health grant will allow the Children’s Institute to support these Valley school districts by conducting on-going needs assessments to determine district needs for comprehensive, sustained reform and implementation.
-This assessment will then inform the creation of a pool of regionally-based technical assistance providers who will assist districts in taking the most effective steps toward sustainable, all-inclusive, positive change in their school discipline policies and practices.
-Heather Berg (M.A.) has been hired as Project Coordinator to assist with needs assessment, identification of qualified technical assistance providers, and district collaboration and support.
+The Positive School Discipline for Improved Social and Emotional Health grant allowed the Children’s Institute to support these Valley school districts by conducting on-going needs assessments to determine district needs for comprehensive, sustained reform and implementation.
+Consequently, this assessment will inform the creation of a pool of regionally-based technical assistance providers who will assist districts in taking the most effective steps toward sustainable, all-inclusive, positive change in their school discipline policies and practices.
+Heather Berg (M.A.) was hired as Project Coordinator to assist with needs assessment, identification of qualified technical assistance providers, and district collaboration and support.

 For more information about the project contact Heather Berg at 559-228-2164 or firstname.lastname@example.org.

 The National Compadres Network is a national effort with a focus on the positive involvement of Latino males in the lives of their families and communities.
 As a result of the overwhelming need locally and nationally, the National Latino Fatherhood & Family Institute (NLFFI) was created to assist national and community organizations with developing and implementing programs that resonate with Latino families and communities.
 The NCN-NLFFI partnership facilitates trainings and provision of technical assistance that highlight services and interventions that better serve Latino youth, men, and families.
 NLFFI provides training, technical assistance, research, leadership development, resource and material development and serves as a leader in the field for those wanting to assist fathers of all ages develop strong, active roles in the lives of their family and community.